xtdb/xtdb/docs/phase_2.md

 new data, this would also need to be tracked.
 In the extreme case, one should then be able to see the entire chain of data (and rules) that lead to the creation of a specific entity version.

+There's a w3c standard for provenance which may or may not be helpful.

 #### Authorisation on Read